ahultgren/node-varium/README.md

 # Varium

-Varium is both a syntax which lets you declare which environment variables you use in a manifest, and a library that validates the existence and types of these variables.
+Varium is both a syntax which lets you declare which environment variables you use in a manifest, and a library that validates and typecasts them, too.

 If you've ever typed `CMD+SHIFT+F process.env` looking for which environment variables you need to get your local instance up and running, this library is